Clarity-Digital-Twin/brain-go-brrr/TUEV_DIVERGENCE_ANALYSIS.md

 We fundamentally misunderstood the TUEV task.
 We implemented **continuous event detection** (sliding windows over full recordings) while EEGPT implemented **event segment classification** (pre-extracted segments around known events).
 This is a completely different problem.

-Status check: the core conclusion above is correct.
-Our current pipeline optimizes a harder temporal detection problem; the EEGPT reference optimizes classification of event-centered segments.
+Status check (current): the core conclusion above is correct and the divergence has been remediated in code.
+We now implement event‑only extraction and a parity‑ready training path in `src/`, with a single thin trainer in `experiments/`.

 ## The Critical Misunderstanding